AlGepe/OmniSnippets_JS/docs/codeBasics/simpleVars.rst

 .. rubric:: Footnotes

-.. [#f1] Like most of the terminology here this is not the standard jargon.
-.. [#f2] Except for members of the Royal Family and horseshow crabs, obviously.
+.. [#f1] Except for members of the Royal Family and horseshow crabs, obviously.